LZYEIL/MineSweeper/README.md

 # MineSweeper
-This is the project from Northeastern University CS 2510 Spring 2024
+- This is the final project of CS2510 Spring 2024 at Northeastern University
+- OOD patterns and BFS/DFS algorithms were used to implement the game